Sucre Safety Guide

 Watch out for these common tourist scams.

 Real police rarely stop tourists randomly.
-Ask to see official identification, insist on going to a police station rather than showing documents on the street, never hand over your wallet, and contact the tourist police if uncertain
+Ask to see official ID, suggest going to the nearest police station together, never hand over wallet.

 Distraction Theft